Mootisma/BooTao2/README.md

 A Yoyo line that has suisei on it\
 A special lance that mimicks Hu Tao\
-A minion that mimicks Herta
+A minion that mimicks Herta\
-A weapon that mimicks Ningguang
+A weapon that mimicks Ningguang\
+A minion that mimicks Furina\

 ## Todo
-Furina's summons as minions\
 Surtr\
 Mostima\
 Navia\